grantaj/labrats-journey/announcements.md

 **Announcement 7:** "Approaching **Worldsend**.
 This is the final stop, everything terminates here.
 All passengers please depart the train.
 Reflect on your journey, and thank you for traveling with us."

 Constantly moving,
-It's not the destination
+Another destination -
-A new beginning
+A new beginning.